secretstartups/handbook/culture/all-remote/interviews/index.html.md

 ## What are the challenges of conducting a remote interview?

-For hiring teams, one of the most common challenges associated with remote interviews is this: "How do I assess culture fit remotely?"
+For hiring teams, one of the most common challenges associated with remote interviews is gaining insight into the candidate's personality.

 ### How do I assess culture fit remotely?